danpla/dpscreenocr/doc/manual.md

 # Tweaking

-This section is intended for advanced users and developers.
-It describes how to change some settings that are not available in the dpScreenOCR's interface.
+This section describes how to change some settings that are not available in the dpScreenOCR's interface.

 ## settings.cfg